 HRQoL data can be obtained by administering HRQoL instruments through different modes: interview, mailing, telephone or self-administration.
-It has been demonstrated that the mode of administration can have an impact of HRQoL scores (see, for example, a study by Lyons et al.) The advantages and disadvantages of the different modes of administration from the perspective of the researcher have been described by Guyatt et al., Jackowski et al., Coons et al. and Hacker.
-Possible sources of bias related to the mode of administration, to be considered for the REA, are described in Fout!
-Verwijzingsbron niet gevonden.
-Table 3Fout!
-Verwijzingsbron niet gevonden.
+It has been demonstrated that the mode of administration can have an impact of HRQoL scores (see, for example, a study by Lyons et al.36) The advantages and disadvantages of the different modes of administration from the perspective of the researcher have been described by Guyatt et al.1, Jackowski et al.7, Coons et al.37 and Hacker38.
+Possible sources of bias related to the mode of administration, to be considered for the REA, are described in Table 3.